 Michelham Priory boasts Britain’s longest continual medieval water-filled moat, which stretches a mile and encircles its site.
-The EA is failing in its duty to operate and maintain two water control structures and has not been providing ongoing water and silt management of the River Cuckmere over the past few years.
+The Environmental Agency is failing in its duty to operate and maintain two water control structures and has not been providing ongoing water and silt management of the River Cuckmere over the past few years.
 As a result, there is no water supply to the moat during dry weather periods.
 This has caused the moat to dry out and resulted in damaging a unique natural ecosystem and huge regrowth of invasive vegetation.
 In September 2020, I held an urgent Parliamentary debate on the matter and met with the EA to discuss the case.
 I welcome the progress made to date and I continue to follow the case closely to ensure that the project is progressing.

-In light of the pandemic, I secured additional funding for six heritage sites and entertainment businesses.
+- In light of the pandemic, I secured additional funding for various heritage sites and entertainment businesses in Wealden.
 As part of the second round of the Culture Recovery Fund, nearly £400 million worth of funding has been allocated to over 2,700 arts, culture and heritage organisations in England, including 6 awards in Wealden, totalling £521,901.

 - Between January and July 2021, the Arts Council invested a further £52,622 to Wealden artists via Developing Your Creative Practice and National Lottery Project Grants.
 This funding was distributed amongst several Wealden musicians, performers, choreographers, singers and researchers to aid with projects such as studio equipment, theatre production development, choir training, book writing and script writing.

 - I visited Farleys House and Gallery in Muddles Green Chiddingly to celebrate its reopening and discover its fascinating display of artwork and photography.